jgreener64/pdb-benchmarks/README.md

 This repository aims to collate benchmarks for common tasks across various languages and packages.
 The collection of scripts may also be useful to get an idea how each package works.

-**NB - Some of the packages tested use out of date versions.
-I will look to fix this soon.**

 Please feel free to contribute scripts from other packages, or submit improvements the scripts already present - I'm looking for the fastest implementation for each software that makes use of the provided API.

-Disclosure: I contributed the `Bio.Structure` module to BioJulia.
+Disclosure: I contributed the BioStructures.jl package to BioJulia.

 ## Tests